‘The mind-set is refreshing; the value base is all about the children’

 The panel then make a recommendation regarding approval which is then passed to the agency decision maker (ADM) with whom the final approval decision rests.

-The ADM is a qualified Senior Social Worker.
+The Agency Decision Maker is a qualified Senior Social Worker.

 Prospective carers will be informed verbally immediately and the decision confirmed within 10 days.